NOTICE: In order to keep our site FREE to readers, we may receive a commission qualifying purchases through the Amazon Associates program. Thanks!

-Instead of letting that happen this year, though, there are plenty of options for recycling or reusing that pumpkin, instead of letting it stink up the neighborhood.
-And to get you started, we compiled a list of things to do with old pumpkins.
+Don’t let that happen this year!
+There are plenty of options for recycling that happy li’l jack.
+To get you started, we’ve compiled a list of things to do with old pumpkins.
+Enjoy, and remember – after you recycle your pumpkin, Halloween is only 364 days away!

-This article was contributed by the expert professionals at Fright Catalog.
+This article was contributed by the experts at Fright Catalog.
+Thanks, guys!